rdoteam/cfdocus/docs/Multi-tenant/howto-multitenant.md

 ## Disable a tenant

 If necessary, you can disable a previously created tenant.
-To do this, type `sudo orbit tenant disable <tenant> name`.
+To do this, type `sudo orbit tenant disable  name`.
 This will disable the tenant you created.

 - For example: `sudo orbit tenant disable test` will disable the previously created tenant with the name `test`.